Lykos Defence Logo

 Readiness.
 Response.
 Resilience.

 The time to test your incident response plan is not in the heat of the moment.
-Tabletop exercises (TTXs) allow your teams to rehearse their roles, identify gaps in existing plans and processes, and build confidence before you experience a cyber security incident.
+A cybersecurity tabletop exercise (TTX) is a structured, discussion-based simulation that helps teams rehearse roles, validate decision-making, and surface gaps in plans, playbooks, and escalation paths before a real incident occurs.

-At Lykos Defence, we design and deliver bespoke TTXs that simulate real-world cyber incidents tailored to your environment, sector, and threat landscape.
-Whether you’re preparing for ransomware, insider threats, supply chain compromise, or data breaches, our exercises are designed to pressure-test your people, plans, and playbooks in a low-stakes, no fault environment.
+At Lykos Defence, we design and facilitate bespoke cyber tabletop exercises tailored to your environment, sector, and threat landscape.
+Whether you’re preparing for ransomware, insider threats, supply chain compromise, or data breaches, our exercises are designed to pressure-test your people, plans, and procedures in a low-stakes, no-fault environment.
+We focus on preparedness and resilience: clarity, coordination, and repeatable execution when it matters.

 What We Deliver